w3c/ServiceWorker/spec/service_worker/algorithms.md

 1. If _serviceWorkerRegistration_.*updatePromise* is not null, then
   1. Reject _serviceWorkerRegistration_.*updatePromise* with a new AbortError.
   2. The browser may abort in-flight requests, parsing or worker execution relating to _serviceWorkerRegistration_.*updatePromise*.
+2. If _serviceWorkerRegistration_.*pendingWorker* is not null, then
+  1. Terminate _serviceWorkerRegistration_.*pendingWorker*.
+  2. Set _serviceWorkerRegistration_.*pendingWorker* to null
+  3. The user agent may abort any in-flight requests triggered by _serviceWorkerRegistration_.*pendingWorker*.
-2. Let _promise_ be a newly-created Promise.
+3. Let _promise_ be a newly-created Promise.
-3. Set _serviceWorkerRegistration_.*updatePromise* to _promise_.
+4. Set _serviceWorkerRegistration_.*updatePromise* to _promise_.
-4. Return _promise_.
+5. Return _promise_.
-5. Run the following steps asynchronously.
+6. Run the following steps asynchronously.
   1. Perform a fetch of _serviceWorkerRegistration_.*scriptUrl*, forcing a network fetch if cached entry is greater than 1 day old.
   2. If _promise_ has been rejected (eg, another registration has aborted it), then
     1. Set _serviceWorkerRegistration_.*updatePromise* to null.